Power-law fluctuations near critical point in semiconductor lasers with delayed feedback: Introduction

-The above similarity to the SOC conditions posed by delayed feedback leads us to expect the emergence of power-law fluctuations in delayed feedback laser systems.
-In this study, we introduce the SOC perspective and show the statistical distributions and their features in the intensity dynamics of semiconductor lasers with delayed feedback by conducting numerical simulations and supplementary experiments.
+This high dimensionality and complexity originating from delayed feedback may provide a laser system scale-invariant fluctuations near the lasing threshold.
+In this study, we show the statistical distributions and their features in the intensity dynamics of semiconductor lasers with delayed feedback by conducting numerical simulations and supplementary experiments.
 In Section \ref{sec:simulation}, we demonstrate through numerical simulations of the Lang--Kobayashi model that a semiconductor laser with long and strong delayed feedback exhibits intermittent intensity bursts characterized by power-law distributions.
 Then, the condition to obtain a remarkable power-law feature is elucidated based on the simulation results.
 In Sec.~\ref{sec:experiment}, we report the experimental results, which partly support the numerical results.
-A discussion and summary are provided in Sec.~\ref{sec:discussion} and Sec.~\ref{sec:conclusion}, respectively.
+Finally, in Sec.~\ref{sec:discussion}, we discuss the emergence of the power-law behavior for the proposed laser system from the viewpoint of the conditions to achieve criticality in slowly driven-dissipative systems.